Streatley, Berkshire: Hotel

 There is a four-star hotel and restaurant in the village – the Swan at Streatley.
 During the 1970s, it was owned by the drag artist Danny La Rue.
 The hotel was then purchased by Diplomat Hotels of Sweden, before being sold in 2001 to Nike Group Hotels, part of the Bracknell-based Nike Group of Companies, whose Chairman is John Nike.
 Since 2012, the hotel has been owned by Rare Bird Hotels, backed by Punch Taverns and Pizza Express entrepreneur Hugh Osmond.
+The restaurant area is now branded as Coppa Club.
 During the summer small electric boats can be rented from here to explore the Thames.

 Leisure facilities

 Goring and Streatley Golf Club is in the village, founded in 1895.
 It has a 6,355-yard, par 72 golf course, designed in part by Harry Colt, and has views of the Thames and Ridgeway.
 Streatley Hill is a destination for cycling hill climbs – the annual Didcot Phoenix Cycle Club and Reading Cycle Club Hill Climb competitions take place every September.
 The hill featured in the Tour of Britain in 2008 as a designated King of the Mountains climb.